-The revitalization of the women’s movement to address the status of women, such as discrimination, poverty, pay equity, and other social and economic issues impacting the lives of women have moved to the forefront of conversations across the nation.
+This year is the 100th anniversary of women’s suffrage!
+This milestone year and the revitalization of the women’s movement to address the status of women, such as discrimination, poverty, pay equity, human trafficking, homelessness and other social and economic issues impacting the lives of women have moved to the forefront of conversations across the nation.
 Women are lifting their voices and the narrative underscores the relevance of the Florida Commission on the Status of Women.
-The Commission has been addressing these issues for decades while at the same time celebrating the contributions of women in Florida.

-Thank you for visiting the Commission’s website.
+Thank you for your interest and for visiting the Commission’s website.
 For more information, please contact the Florida Commission on the Status of Women at (850) 414-3300.

 About the FCSW